Finding Positive Resolutions In Child Custody Matters

 A Lawyer Who Puts Your Children First

 Determining what is in a child’s best interest can be a divisive matter.
 This is one of the many reasons why a lawyer’s experience is important.
 We have handled enough of these cases to know how judges look at these situations.
-We know the precedents that have been set, and how the courts deal with all sorts of nuances.
-One parent was a stay-at-home parent?
+We know the precedents that have been set and how the courts deal with all sorts of nuances.
+Is one parent a stay-at-home parent?
 Does one parent live in another city, state or even country?
-One parent has remarried?
-The child is older and wants a say in the outcome?
+Has one parent remarried?
+Is the child older and wants a say in the outcome?
 Whatever the case may be, you can count on us to provide sound, informed guidance.

 The Juvenile Division also manages cases involving delinquencies, abuse, neglect or dependency.
 If you need to pursue custody because of concerns over your child’s safety, this is where you would begin that process.